 The Good Old Daze...

 I got my first taste of the 'professional' music life back in the 1980's.
-For about seven years, I made a living playing guitar in a group called Hot Cargo (believe it or not, they're still gigging!).
+For oh, about seven years, I made a living playing guitar in a group called Hot Cargo (believe it or not, they're still gigging!).
 Those were some pretty partying times to say the least.
 This was back when I lived in Ohio, where I had grown up.
 The band played in the greater Cincinnati area.
 It was one of the best times of my life.
 Even though nothing much ever came of it, I'm sure glad I took the chance.
 I would have always wondered what 'could have happened'.

-Even though I'm a few years older now, as you're sure to notice, I still lean towards the heavier side of the Rock & Roll scale.
+Even though I'm a few years older now, as you're sure to notice, I still lean towards the heavier side of the Rock & Roll spectrum.
 Some of my influences over the years have been Rush, Van Halen, Judas Priest and the Scorpions.
-Be sure to check out the Project-43 site to hear some of my work and some really good music!
+Be sure to check out the Project-43 site to hear some of my work and download some really good music!